 Meg: I love the idea of the "Make It Yours" program.
 Can you share how the program is presented, and how it relates to reconciliation and peacekeeping?

 Ing-Marie: “Make it Yours!” is educational and awareness raising campaign that has challenged the prevailing notion of cultural heritage as belonging to a particular ethnic group.
-Destruction of cultural heritage during the war and divisions that now exist in B&H society left huge marks on the people across the country.
+Destruction of cultural heritage during the Balkan wars and divisions that now exist in B&H society left huge marks on the people across the country.
 The symbols of multicultural life disappeared with the destruction of heritage, as well as their pride in their common heritage.
 Nowadays, people live in divided communities, children go to divided schools where they learn different languages, and histories.
 Trust among people has not recovered, the unemployment rate is high, and political situation is very difficult.
 The differences are used to cause division rather than be celebrated as diversity.